azjps/ladder_dogs_discord_bot/README.md

 # Todos

-* Google Drive API
+* Create Google Spreadsheet on new puzzle and guess link on hunt website
 * Configuring a single channel to listen for bot commands
-* Task event loop for archiving solved puzzles
+* Task event loop for archiving solved puzzles, updating nexus sheet

 # Setup